Hypnic Jerks: How To Avoid Waking With A Jolt

 Or in layman’s terms, your brain and body are briefly a little bit out of sync as you relax and go from being awake to being asleep.

-Factors that can increase the frequency and severity of hypnic jerks
+Factors that may increase the frequency and severity of hypnic jerks

-Although the exact cause is still up for debate, sleep experts do suggest factors that might increase the severity or likelihood of them happening:
+Although the exact cause is still up for debate, researchers have suggested several factors (such as this 2015 paper and this 2023 paper ) that might increase the severity or likelihood of hypnic jerks happening, such as:

 • Anxiety or stress.